-Lipton Tea has been around since 1893, when Thomas J Lipton opened a tea packing company in Hoboken, New Jersey.
-After years of producing Lipton tea bags, they added bottled iced green tea to its product mix.
+Lipton Tea has been around since 1893, when Thomas J. Lipton opened a tea packing company in Hoboken, New Jersey.
+After years of producing Lipton tea bags, the company added bottled iced green tea to its product mix.

-Lipton Green Tea with Citrus comes in a 20 fl. oz. bottle.
+Lipton Green Tea with Citrus comes in a 20 fluid ounce bottle.
 Its list of ingredients reads: Water, High Fructose Corn Syrup, Citric Acid, Green Tea, Sodium Hexametaphosphate and Ascorbic Acid (to protect flavor), Honey, Natural Flavors, Phosphoric Acid, Sodium Benzoate, and Potassium Sorbate (to preserve freshness), Calcium Disodium EDTA (to protect flavor), Caramel Color, Yellow 5, Blue 1.

 High Fructose Corn Syrup

 Lipton Diet Green Tea with Citrus also comes in a 20 oz. bottle, but has no calories.
 The ingredients are basically the same, except the diet product uses aspartame for sweetness, rather than high fructose corn syrup and honey.

 The new bottles being used by Lipton now contain 20 percent less plastic than the old ones, helping to reduce their impact on the environment.
 As the world's leading tea producer, Lipton is committed to sustainable practices.
-Their tea estate in Kericho, Kenya has been Rainforest Alliance Certified™ and they anticipate that “by 2015, all Lipton tea bags sold globally will have been grown on Rainforest Alliance Certified™ estates,” according to their website.
+The company's tea estate in Kericho, Kenya, has been Rainforest Alliance Certified, and all Lipton tea bags sold globally have been grown on Rainforest Alliance Certified estates, according to the Rainforest Alliance website.